MicrosoftDocs/learn/learn-pr/azure/deploy-azure-vmware-solution/includes/3-plan-network-topology.md

 During AVS deployment, you can select an existing virtual network, create a new one, or leave the field blank.

-If you select an existing virtual network, you must designate a GatewaySubnet for the AVS ExpressRoute.
-And if you create a brand-new virtual network, a GatewaySubnet must be created for the AVS ExpressRoute.
+If you select an existing virtual network, you must designate a GatewaySubnet for the AVS ExpressRoute circuit.
+And if you create a brand-new virtual network, a GatewaySubnet must be created for the AVS ExpressRoute circuit.
 When you either select a virtual network or create a new one, all the ExpressRoute configurations to peer the circuit into Azure will be done for you while the environment is provisioned in Azure.

-If you leave the virtual network blank, you'll have to create a virtual network gateway and peer the ExpressRoute to Azure after AVS finishes deployment.
+If you leave the virtual network blank, you'll have to create a virtual network gateway and peer the ExpressRoute circuit to Azure after AVS finishes deployment.

 :::image type="content" source="../media/5-create-private-cloud.png" alt-text="Screenshot of the Azure portal showing the virtual network field left blank during a private-cloud deployment.":::